 - 1. Submit a complete registration application. - 2.
 All students must be at least eighteen (18) years of age on or before the first day of class. - 3.
 Students must possess an official H.S transcript or have a General Education Development Certificate (official G.E.D.), or an official CGFNS evaluation. - 4.
 All students must take an Entrance Examination: Assessment Technologies Institute (ATI's) Test of Essential Academic Skills (TEAS).
 The four sub-tests are Math, Science, English and Reading designed to predict the academic readiness of applicants.
-Inability to achieve the minimum proficiency level on the TEAS test will result in referral for remediation (appropriate resources will be provided).
+Candidates who achieve the proficiency level of 50% or greater on the TEAS test are considered for admission first.
 The candidate will be allowed to retest after a period of three (3) months from the original test date.
-If the candidate is unable to meet the minimum level after the second attempt, they will not be allowed to retest for a period of one (1) year. - 5.
+If unable to meet the minimum level after the second attempt, the candidate will not be allowed to retest for a period of one (1) year.
+Inability to achieve the 50% overall cut score does not automatically prohibit admission, the personal interview and essay are also considered in the evaluation process and final determination. - 5.
 Student must be able to legally study and work in the United States of America.
 Student must show proof of citizenship or legal residency. - 6.
-Criminal History Background Check: Students will be informed that in order to work in a hospital, nursing home and/or a home care agency, they may be subject to a criminal background check.
-A criminal record may prevent the student from working as a Licensed Practical Nurse.
+Criminal History Background Check: Students will be informed that to work in a hospital, Nursing home and/or a home care agency, they may be subject to a criminal background check.
+A criminal record may place a candidate on the Office of Inspector General Exclusion list thus preventing them from working as a Licensed Practical Nurse.
 Minor traffic violations will not bar admission into the program.
-Any student who has committed any illegal offenses that are not disclosed upon admission may result in immediate termination from the program once discovered.

-7. Students will be required to:

-- Have a personal interview - Write a brief essay to determine professionalism and writing skills - Demonstrate the ability to meet financial obligations - 8.
-Although not required, Students that have CNA certificates, AAS, BS, BA, or Master's degree will be given the highest priority
+Any student who has committed any illegal offenses that are not disclosed upon admission may result in immediate termination from the program once discovered. - 7.
+Students will be required to: - Have a personal interview - Write a brief essay to determine professionalism and writing skills - Demonstrate the ability to meet financial obligations - 8.
+Although not required, Students that have CNA certificates, AAS, BS, BA, or Master's degree will be given the highest priority.